ahs2202/scelephant/README.md

 `RamData` employs `RAMtx` (Random-accessible matrix) objects to store count matrix in sparse or dense formats.

+Once processed by SC-Elephant, `RamData` can be uploaded to GitHub, Amazon S3 Cloud, or any other static file servers to share your single-cell datasets with the community.
+The machine learning models, cell-type annotations, and random-accessible expression count matrix of your single-cell dataset on the Web can be easily explored in Python and web browser using SC-Elephant and SC-Elephant.js, respectively.

-For a demonstration of the use of `RamData` object on a web browser, please visit http://scelephant.org/
+For a demonstration of the use of `RamData` object on a web browser, please visit [SC-Elephant DB Viewer](http://scelephant.org/).

 ![scelephant-js-example](https://raw.githubusercontent.com/ahs2202/scelephant/master/doc/img/scelephant_js_example.png)